-Asset: integrity and authenticity of the travel document, availability of the functionality
+Asset: integrity and authenticity of the travel document, availability of the functionality of the travel document, confidentiality of User Data and TSF-data of the travel

 Application Note: Physical tampering may be focused directly on the disclosure or manipulation of the user data (e.g. the biometric reference data for the inspection system) or the TSF data (e.g. authentication key of the travel document) or indirectly by preparation of the TOE to following attack methods by modification of security features (e.g. to enable information leakage through power analysis).
 Physical tampering requires a direct interaction with the travel document's internals.
 Techniques commonly employed in IC failure analysis and IC reverse engineering efforts may be used.
 Before that, hardware security mechanisms and layout characteristics need to be identified.
 Determination of software design including treatment of the user data and the TSF data may also be a pre-requisite.
 The modification may result in the deactivation of a security function.
 Changes of circuitry or data can be permanent or temporary.